shovansarkarece/javascript/Dom&Bom/Dom&Bom.md

 //* ==============================
 //* DOM Searching

-//? getElementsByTagName(tagName): Find elements with a specific tag name.

 //? querySelector(selector): Find the first element that matches the specified CSS selector.

 //? querySelectorAll(selector): Find all elements that match the specified CSS selector.